mtceballos/SIRENAdoc/SIRENA.rst

 :pageblue:`Optimal Filtering by using the noise weight matrix from noise intervals`
 ------------------------------------------------------------------------------------

-	By choosing the input parameter :option:`OFNoise` as **WEIGHTM** the optimal filtering method is going to use the noise weight matrix calculated from noise intervals (rather than the noise spectral density as in :ref:`first order approach <optimalFilter_NSD>`).
+	By choosing the input parameter :option:`OFNoise` as **WEIGHTM** the optimal filtering method is going to use the noise weight matrix calculated from noise intervals (rather than the noise spectral density as in :ref:`the previous section <optimalFilter_NSD>`).
 Using the noise power spectrum (FFT) is also possible, but it introduces an additional wrong assumption of periodicity.
 The signal-to-noise cost for filtering in the Fourier domain may be small in some cases but it is worth while checking the importance of this cost (:cite:`Fowler2015`).

-	Being :math:`W` the noise covariance matrix, the best estimate energy is (:ref:`see mathematical development <WEIGHTN>`):
+	Being :math:`W` the noise covariance matrix, the best estimate energy is (:ref:`see mathematical development of the first order approach <WEIGHTN>` where the variables :math:`X` and :math:`M` should be exchanged because they are not exactly the same):

 	.. math::

-		E = e_1^T[X^T \cdot W \cdot X]^{-1} [X^T \cdot W \cdot Y]
+		E = e_1^T[M^T \cdot W \cdot M]^{-1} [M^T \cdot W \cdot Y]

 where :math:`e_1^T \equiv [1, 0]` is the unit vector to select only the term that corresponds to the energy (amplitude) of the pulse. :math:`M` is a model matrix whose first column is the pulse shape and the second column is a column of ones in order to can calculate the baseline. :math:`Y` is the measured data.